 This Handbook is designed to help people dealing with civil lawsuits in federal court without legal representation.
-A person proceeding without a lawyer is called "self-represented," and may also be referred to as proceeding "pro se," a Latin phrase meaning "for oneself," or sometimes "in propria persona," meaning "in his or her own person."
+Proceeding without a lawyer is called proceeding "pro se," a Latin phrase meaning "for oneself," or sometimes "in propria persona," meaning "in his or her own person."
 Representing yourself in a lawsuit can be complicated, time consuming, and costly.
 Failing to follow court procedures can mean losing your case.
 For these reasons, you are urged to work with a lawyer if possible.
 Chapter 2 gives suggestions about finding a lawyer.
 Keep in mind that although you may represent yourself, you cannot represent another person or a business.